 Update and expand alert functionality in Settings

-- The configuration page contains all of the settings that you see in the Save As Alert dialog, with a few additional alerting settings that are only available on this page.
+- Click the report name to open the report detail page.
+The report detail page contains all of the settings that you would otherwise see in the Save As Alert dialog box, plus a few additional alerting settings that are only available on this page.

-- Enter or update the alert search or configuration as needed.
+- Enter or update the alert settings as necessary.

 - Click Save to save your changes.

 Note: You might need to select the Schedule this search checkbox to expose the scheduling and alert setup controls if the report hasn't already been defined as an alert.